huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Be obsessed with being the best in the world at whatever you do professionally.
 [Go all-in on your obsession.
 It’s what you were born to do.](https://timdenning.com/all-in-on-obsession/) Never do half-reps.
 Wherever you go, go with all your heart.
-Otherwise, you’ll always have to wonder what would have happened if you gave it absolutely everything.
+Otherwise, you’ll always have to wonder what would have happened if you emptied your tank and gave it absolutely everything.
 Hold yourself responsible for a higher standard than anybody expects of you.